chenhsong/OpenProtocol/cs/README.md

-# OpenProtocol&trade; .NET Interface Library
+# Open Protocol&trade; .NET Interface Library

-.Net assembly to interface with the iChen&reg; System using OpenProtocol&trade;.
+.Net assembly to interface with the iChen&reg; System using Open Protocol&trade;.

 The assembly is written in C# but supports all languages supported by .NET.
 This assembly targets the .NET Standard Framework version 1.6.